laradium/laradium/readme.md

 You will have 2 methods `resource` and `table`.

+2. You need to add created resource in `config/aven.php` under resources

 ###Resource
 Here you can specify field configuration for your create and edit actions.